Today – why do we celebrate?

 Recommended reading about the history and practice of National Wattle Day:

-‘Australia’s Wattle Day’* is a wonderful description of the Golden Wattle and National Wattle Day written by Dr Rod Panter in 1995 and updated in 1997.
+‘Australia’s Wattle Day’* Current Issues Brief 1995-6 is a wonderful description of the Golden Wattle and National Wattle Day written by Dr Rod Panter (then with the Science, Technology, Environment and Resources Group) 29 August 1995 and updated 19 August 1997.
 Dr Panter suggests what to do on Wattle Day and a role for the Federal Government.

 Rod Panter plays the piano at a wattle dinner at Teatro Vivaldi’s